 Time - Do we use some of our time for the betterment of our community?
 One may respond that I don't have any free time.
 What are you doing with your time?
 We have our commitments and we can't rearrange our lives overnight but that doesn't mean we can't change our commitments at all.
 I would also suggest to examine how you might be using your time already to serve your community.
-Do you volunteer anywhere?
-Such as a soup kitchen, tutoring, shelters, or of course your parish?
+Do you volunteer anywhere, a soup kitchen, tutoring, a shelter, or, of course, your parish?

 Talent - We each have things we are good at.
 These are our talents and are given to us by God.
 Think about how you can use your talents to help.
 For instance, a doctor could volunteer at a clinic.
-A mathematician couldvolunteer to tutor.
-Is sports your talent?
+A mathematician could volunteer to tutor.
+Are you talented at sports?
 Perhaps you could volunteer at a camp.

 Stewardship thus is a way of life.
 While the Old Testament does speak of tithing (10%), stewardship isn't about giving a set percentage.
 It is concerned with the attitude we give with.
 10% is a good rule of thumb, some of it to your church and some to other charities.
 The Golden Rule from Matthew 7:12 tells us to treat others as we wish to be treated and Jesus tells us the Greatest Commandment is to love God and after that to love your neighbor (Matthew 22:34-39).
 We show our love by sharing what we have.

 We are only beginning to understand what it means to be a steward in our Christian faith.
-To help us understand Stewardship, the International Catholic Stewardship Council was formed.
-Many dioceses are starting offices just for stewardship.
 The rewards of living stewardship for a parish are there.
 Parishes who have been successful have been able to increase both the number of ministries and the collection in their parish.
-One of the results in a few parishes has been free Catholic education for all parishioners.

 We do this by: